bolt/docs/docs/fields/repeater.md

 As you can see the field is configured with a type of `repeater` and then the sub-fields are configured under the `fields` attribute.
-In general you can include any valid fields within a repeater, there are a few that are not supported `slug`, `templatefield` and `repeater` itself.
+In general you can include any valid fields within a repeater, there are a few that are not supported.

+<p class="note"><strong>Note:</strong> Repeaters are useable with most of the
+available field types, except for a few where it would get too complex, or where it simply does not make sense to have more than one of.
+In short, do
+<strong>not</strong> use <code>type: slug</code>, <code>type: repeater</code> or
+<code>type: templateselect</code> as fields in your repeater.
+These fields will
+not work as expected. </p>

 ## Example usage in templates: